anoopks1207/mpifileutils/README.md

 For large directory trees, the --batch-files option offers a type of checkpoint.
 It moves files in batches, and if interrupted, a restart picks up from the last completed batch.:

+Parameters to consider while deciding batch size:

+- Number of cores available
+- Batch allocation per core

+ *To get the advantage of parallelization, you need the number of batches to at least equal the number of worker cores available (or better, the number of worker cores times 2).
+Otherwise, some workers will stay idle.*

 **For detailed documentation, please refer** [ https://mpifileutils.readthedocs.io/en/v0.11.1/index.html ]

 ## KNOWN BUGS